 I think it’s really funny/cool how we all do things that forces us to save money sometimes.
 Like we can’t do it without tricking ourselves or something ;)

 This new blog I started reading – Master the Art of Saving – talks about stashing $1 coins in her house (the gold ones, which she refers to as “pirates gold” haha….) and how storing them in a box high up in her closet keeps her from spending them!
-Plus the fact she just really LOVES the way they look, haha.. check out the pictures of her stash here – they’re pretty dope.
+Plus the fact she just really LOVES the way they look, haha… They’re pretty dope.

 I find myself doing stuff like that too.
 I have wads of cash both in my safe, and my currency album (naturally), but also outside in my car’s console.
 It just makes me feel safe!
 And when I start saving up cold hard cash like that, it gets even harder for me to unload it later.
 Like, once I hit X amount in “real” money, the odds of it going anywhere gets cut down dramatically.
 If I were a smart man, it would probably serve me well switching over to a 100% cash system, haha… it’s just I really don’t have the patience for it ;)

 Something else I realized I was doing was ONLY investing money in my retirement accounts – never outside of them.
 At first it was mainly for the tax benefits, but then it actually forced me to leave that money alone!
 There’s no dipping into it or cashing out cuz I know I’d be taxed up the wazoo even if I dared.
 So when it’s invested, it’s invested all the way.
 And the beauty is I can still sell crap stocks and anything else I want to do too!
 The money just remains in the respective accounts instead of in my pockets.
 Pretty much like a normal brokerage account, except I don’t get taxed on it (yet) and I can’t take the money out and spend it on anything.
 It keeps me in check.